-After care club for Pre-KG & KG1
+Aftercare club for Pre-KG & KG1

-- There will be a paid afterschool care club provided by the school through an external provider for Pre-KG & KG1 students from 1:50-2:50pm. - We strongly feel that our Pre- KG & KG1 students should not be in school beyond 1:50pm, as it is a very long day for our 3- 4-years old and they are extremely tired after 1:30pm.
-However, if there is any parent who would like their child to wait beyond 1:50pm for their older sibling in KG2-G5, then they are able to pick their child up at 2:50pm along with their older siblings.
-However, during this time their child should avail the paid after -school club.
+- There will be a paid afterschool care club provided by the school through an external provider for Pre-KG & KG1 students from 1:50-2:50 pm. - We strongly feel that our Pre-KG & KG1 students should not be in school beyond 1:50 pm, as it is a very long day for our 3- 4-years and they are extremely tired after 1:30 pm.
+However, if any parents would like their child to wait beyond 1:50 pm for their older sibling in KG2-G5, then they can pick their child up at 2:50 pm along with their older siblings.
+However, during this time their child should avail of the paid after-school club.